Surnames – Letters A – I

 John H. Doman and Mary Catherine Doman, after their father’s death, went to live with their uncle John Thomas Doman and aunt Nancy Chamberlain.
 They were related by blood to both the uncle and aunt.

 Vinton County, Ohio was formed and established in 1850.
 The family is still living in Pickaway County in 1850, but after his death, she moves to Swan Township, Vinton, Ohio.
-Daughter Sarah Jane “Jennie’ Doman is sent to live (next door) with her grandmother Lucy ____ Davidson Bingham.
+Daughter Sarah Jane “Jennie’ Doman is sent to live (next door) with her maternal grand-aunt Lucy Davidson Bingham.
 Daughter Mary L. Doman lived with other kin till she marries at the age of fourteen in Vinton County, Ohio to Amos Stoneburner.
-Daughter Lucy A. Doman stays living with her mom and stepfather and half siblings, but eventually is sent to live with her aunt Susan Doman Perry.
+Daughter Lucy A. Doman stays living with her mom and stepfather and half siblings but eventually was sent to live with her paternal aunt Susan Doman Perry.
+See Doman, Prindle, and Greatsinger.

-Day – married Cox.
-Born in Wales.
+Day – Nicholas Cox married Sarah Cox.
+He was born in Wales.
 He settled in Colonial Ann Arundel County, Maryland, he also owned land in Baltimore County.
-Day/McComas/Norris/Armstrong.
+Day – McComas – Norris – Armstrong.

 DeNordmann